SYNYC/7_Metis_DataEngineering/Writeup.md

 **0. API web scrapping + MongoDB**

-- Data ingestion:  use a Python wrapper of an API to pull JSON files Farfetch.com from Farfetch.com that can be read directly into a Mongo database for data acquisition, cleaning and eda.
+- Data ingestion:  use a Python wrapper of an API to pull JSON files from Farfetch.com that can be read directly into a Mongo database for data acquisition, cleaning and eda.
-  - a. ingest new data: my code can work and properly update the database weekly by cronjob
+  - a. ingest new data: the code can work and properly update the database
   - b.
-Database quality control: run it weekly and on only the first page since the renewal items will be added on Page 1 with not too heavy frequency – the pipeline can be run in the balance of  time and database quality
+Database quality control: run it bi-weekly and on only the first page since the renewal items will be added on Page 1 with not too heavy frequency – the pipeline can be run in the balance of time and database quality

 - Data storage: NoSQL MongoDB: load a series of JSON files with data on product info directly into a MongoDB collection.